Evan-Moss/pdiot/PDIoT-notes.md

 2. Click the "Clone or Download" button.
 3. Select the "Download as ZIP.
 4. Save and unarchive the file.
+5. On the Github page click on "orient-android", this will take you to the code for the Android app.
+6. Once on the "orient-android" page proceed similarly and download the files as zip.
+7. Unarchive the files inside the "pdiot-practical" folder.
+8. Now you should have all the required files in their place.

 # Data Analysis